How Do Private Insurance Companies Price Their Medicare Supplement Insurance Plan Premiums?

 - Foreign travel emergency (80%, up to plan limits)

-Private health insurance companies can price (or “rate“) their Medicare Supplement (Medigap) policies in three age-related ways, so you may want to ask how the policies are priced as you are shopping for Medicare Supplement coverage.
+Private health insurance companies can price (or “rate“) their Medicare Supplement (Medigap) insurance policies in three age-related ways, so you may want to ask how the policies are priced as you are shopping for Medicare Supplement insurance coverage.

 - Community-rated (also called “no-age-rated“)